UDT-ITF/website/source/api/index.md

 order of the parameters reflects the order of operation a text service is expected to use to process a request.
 Thus, the desired version of a text is located, the relevant fragment is extracted using the mode specified, any formatting or tagging is applied, and finally conversion to the desired format.
-This resulting text frgament is returned as the representation for the URL.
+This resulting text fragment is returned as the representation for the URL.

 #### 2.4.1 Version